Different Types OF Businesses:

 Manufacturing Business :-

-manufacturing business is any business that uses components, parts or raw materials to make a finished good.
+A manufacturing business is any business that uses components, parts or raw materials to make a finished good.
 These finished goods can be sold directly to consumers or to other manufacturing businesses that use them for making a different product.

 Manufacturing businesses in today's world are normally comprised of machines, robots, computers, and humans that all work in a specific manner to create a product.